Minituff/nautical-backup/docs/updates.md

 While convenient, automatic updates may break things.
 For this reason we recommend only automatically updating to the latest `PATCH` version.

-### Patch Updates Only
+=== "Patch Updates Only"
+    !!! note ""
-These examples only specify the [Semver](https://semver.org) `vMAJOR.MINOR` numbers, leaving `PATCH` out--this means that Watchtower will the `PATCH` number if available.
+        These examples only specify the [Semver](https://semver.org) `vMAJOR.MINOR` numbers, leaving `PATCH` out--this means that Watchtower will update the `PATCH` number if available.

         === "Docker Compose"
-    ```yaml
+            ```yaml hl_lines="3"
             ------8<------ "docker-compose-example.yml:3:10"

               watchtower:
                 image: containrrr/watchtower:latest
                 container_name: watchtower
                 volumes:
                   - /var/run/docker.sock:/var/run/docker.sock
                 command: nautical-backup # (9)!
             ```

             ------8<------ "docker-example-tooltips.md"
             1. Which containers to use.

                 Remove this line to update all contianers.

         === "Docker Cli"
-    ```bash
+            ```bash hl_lines="6"
             ------8<------ "docker-run-example.sh::6"
             ------8<------ "docker-run-example.sh:10:"

             docker run -d \
               --name watchtower \
               -v /var/run/docker.sock:/var/run/docker.sock \
               containrrr/watchtower \
               nautical-backup #(9)!
             ```

             ------8<------ "docker-example-tooltips.md"
             1. Which containers to use.

                 Remove this line to update all contianers.

-### Latest Updates (All)
+=== "Minor And Patch Updates"
+    !!! note ""
+        These examples specify the [Semver](https://semver.org) `vMAJOR` number, leaving `MINOR` `PATCH` out--this means that Watchtower will update `MINOR` and `PATCH` versions if available.

+        === "Docker Compose"
+            ```yaml hl_lines="3"
+            ------8<------ "docker-compose-semver-major-example.yml:3:10"

+              watchtower:
+                image: containrrr/watchtower:latest
+                container_name: watchtower
+                volumes:
+                  - /var/run/docker.sock:/var/run/docker.sock
+                command: nautical-backup # (9)!
+            ```

+            ------8<------ "docker-example-tooltips.md"
+            1. Which containers to use.

+                Remove this line to update all contianers.

+        === "Docker Cli"
+            ```bash  hl_lines="6"
+            ------8<------ "docker-run-example.sh::6"
+            ------8<------ "docker-run-semver-major-example.sh"

+            docker run -d \
+              --name watchtower \
+              -v /var/run/docker.sock:/var/run/docker.sock \
+              containrrr/watchtower \
+              nautical-backup #(9)!
+            ```

+            ------8<------ "docker-example-tooltips.md"
+            2. Which containers to use.

+                Remove this line to update all contianers.

+=== "Latest Updates (All)"
+    !!! note ""
         If you're really feeling like living on the bleeding edge.
 You can use the `latest` tag to ensure you are always up to date.
+        This will get the latest [Semver](https://semver.org) `MAJOR`, `MINOR`, and `PATCH` updates.

-!!! danger "This will most likely break things at some point"
-    If you go this route, just ensure you aren't using Nautical for anything mission critical, and be prepared to either help troubleshoot or wait for a new version with a bug fix.
+        !!! danger "This will most likely break things at some point" If you go this route, just ensure you aren't using Nautical for anything mission critical, and be prepared to either help troubleshoot or wait for a new version with a bug fix.

         This is an example of using [Watchtower](https://github.com/containrrr/watchtower/) to keep Nautical on the `latest` version.

         === "Docker Compose"
-    ```yaml
+            ```yaml hl_lines="3"
             ------8<------ "docker-compose-example.yml:3:4"
                 image: minituff/nautical-backup:latest
             ------8<------ "docker-compose-example.yml:6:10"

               watchtower:
                 image: containrrr/watchtower:latest
                 container_name: watchtower
                 volumes:
                   - /var/run/docker.sock:/var/run/docker.sock
                 command: nautical-backup # (9)!
             ```

             ------8<------ "docker-example-tooltips.md"
             1. Which containers to use.

                 Remove this line to update all contianers.

         === "Docker Cli"
-    ```bash
+            ```bash  hl_lines="6"
             ------8<------ "docker-run-example.sh::6"
               minituff/nautical-backup:latest

             docker run -d \
               --name watchtower \
               -v /var/run/docker.sock:/var/run/docker.sock \
               containrrr/watchtower \
               nautical-backup #(9)!
             ```

             ------8<------ "docker-example-tooltips.md"
-     1. Which containers to use.
+            2. Which containers to use.

                 Remove this line to update all contianers.